Bluie East Two: Operations

 Bluie East Two never attained the prominence in trans-Atlantic air traffic originally intended, but it served very well in the alternate airfield, meteorology and navigation, and search-and-rescue support capacities.
 In 1943, Colonel Bernt Balchen used the field for a bombing raid against a German weather station at Sabine Island, 600 miles north.
 The raid failed due to weather, and Balchen completed the raid later from Reykjavík.
 Balchen and Crockett also used BE-2 for support of the epic rescue operations on the ice cap during 1942 and 1943.

 The weather and the airways radio detachments regularly exchanged personnel with the station at Cape Dan, Kulusuk, 30 miles away.
 BE-2 also supported outlying stations at Walrus Bay (Scoresbysund) and Comanche Bay.
-Transportation was effected by aircraft from Bluie West One, a local Norseman ski aircraft, by a station vessel named the Judy How, and occasionally by dog sled and by ski patrols.
+Transportation was effected by aircraft from Bluie West One, a local Norseman ski aircraft, a station vessel named the Judy How, and occasionally dog sled and ski patrol.

 The field was resupplied seasonally by the U.S. Coast Guard, and received regular air supplies and drops when the runway could not be cleared.
 After 1945, the field declined in importance, and it was evacuated at the end of 1947 along with many other American stations in Greenland.

 In July 1945, the U.S. State Department defined the Ikateq Defense Area as 6654N to 6600N and 3630W to 3649W.
 The associated auxiliary weather station at Cape Dan was defined by a two-mile radius circle centered at 6532N, 3710W.
 At the same time the claim to the original station at Angmagssalik village was deleted.